 #Which remote is better?

-#Can you watch live TV on Fire Stick or Roku?
+#Can you watch live TV on Fire TV Stick or Roku?

-#Do Fire Stick and Roku get regular software updates?
+#Do Fire TV Stick and Roku get regular software updates?

-Both Amazon and Roku push regular firmware updates that add features and fix bugs.
-Fire TV typically gets updates faster since Amazon controls the hardware and software.
-Roku updates roll out to all supported devices on a similar schedule, though older models may lose support sooner.
+Both receive regular firmware updates.
+Amazon tends to push Fire TV updates faster since it controls both the hardware and software.
+Roku updates roll out on a predictable schedule across all supported devices, though older models eventually lose update support.

-#Can you use both Fire Stick and Roku on the same TV?
+#Can you use both Fire TV Stick and Roku on the same TV?

 Yes.
-Both plug into separate HDMI ports, so you can switch between them using your TV’s input selector.
-This lets you access Amazon-exclusive content through Fire TV and take advantage of Roku’s larger channel library on the same television.
+Both plug into HDMI ports, so you can switch between them with your TV’s input selector.
+This gives you access to Amazon-exclusive content on Fire TV and Roku’s wider app library on the same television.

-#Is the Fire TV Stick or Roku better for older TVs?
+#Is the Fire TV Stick or Roku better for seniors?